advaitvd/advaitvd/README.md

 - 👋 Hi, I’m @advaitvd
+- 🤹‍♀️ My skillset includes popular programming languages like JavaScript, Python, C, C++ and Matlab.
+I also possess the knowledge of the ReactJS framework.
 - 👀 I’m interested in optimization algorithms, operations research, network flows and computational engineering.
 - 🌱 I’m currently studying computational engineering at IIT Madras, Chennai TN.
 - 📫 How to reach me: advaitvdgoa@gmail.com